EthanV431/sortingVis-Python/README.md

 i've had to remake this whole project like 3 times now but this time i got it to work

 TODO:
-1. add button that changes speed of sorting
-2. merge sort
-3. quick sort
+1. quick sort
-4. heap sort
+2. heap sort
+3. fix timer so it actually shows computer accurate sorting speed instead of how many frames it takes to sort